owaisali8/uni-projects/CAAL_Hypothetical_Architecture/README.md

 - INPUT: Loads data from InREG to AC
 - END: Terminates the program

-It is implemented on Logisim first using an 8 bit word then extending it to 16 bit
+It is implemented on Logisim(Implementation.circ) first using an 8 bit word then extending it to 16 bit.
+Note: You need Logisim to run circ files.

 ## Components In Logisim
 1. RAM/ROM